 At this time, we are not able to distribute complete Hapkits to the public.
-However, you can build your own Hapkit if you would like purchase the components and have access to a laser cutter, 3D printer, and/or other machine tools.
+However, you can build your own Hapkit if you would like purchase the components and have access to the necessary tools.
 You can modify the design to enable use of whatever prototyping facilities you have available.
-If you have any questions, please contact us, and we will try to post the answer as soon as possible.
+If you have any questions, please contact us, and we will try to respond as soon as possible.
 (If you are taking the Online Haptics Class, please post to the discussion forum there -- you will get a faster response!)

 We worked closely with Seeed Studio, an open hardware facilitation company, to design an all-in-one controller board.
-This custom PCB is approximately the size of an Arduino Uno and includes a microcontroller, motor driver/amplifier, Micro SD card port for recording data (you'll need to by an SD card if you want to use this), Hapkit-specific sensor connections, as well as other digital and analog lines.
+This custom PCB is approximately the size of an Arduino Uno and includes a microcontroller, motor driver/amplifier, Micro SD card port for recording data (you'll need to buy an SD card if you want to use this), Hapkit-specific sensor connections, as well as other digital and analog lines.
 The Hapkit board is now available for purchase from Seeed.
 Note that Seeed sells just the board, not the entire Hapkit.
-Also, note that Stanford's listed board cost of $13 (as shown on the parts list linked below) is much less than what it will cost the public to get the board in small quantities.

 You can also make your own PCB using Seeed's design as a starting point (see these files, which can be viewed with CadSoft EAGLE PCB design software).
 Or you can use a combination of a standard Arduino, motor driver shield (such as the Ardumoto board), and circuitry (for the sensors).
 The Hapkit hardware has been specifically designed to fit the Seeed Hapkit PCB, especially since the MR sensor is mounted on the board.